MarcusBinder/Thesis/Obsidian notes/Thesis Kanban.md

 ## Done

+- [ ] Make code that can compare the trained agents
+- [ ] Make code so that trained agent can be loaded on windows.<br>https://github.com/hill-a/stable-baselines/issues/1024
 - [ ] Make docs for overview of trained agents
 - [ ] Create plots like YT video for introduction about future power<br>2050 projections<br>#Brainless
 - [ ] Do the overleaf layout